 Men with stress incontinence will also find pelvic floor muscle training can help in getting over this problem.

-At Somerset Urology Associates our continence advisers and physiotherapists are particularly experienced in teaching pelvic floor exercises and bladder training techniques to strengthen muscles that have become weak due to damage and ageing.
+At Somerset Urology our continence advisers and physiotherapists are particularly experienced in teaching pelvic floor exercises and bladder training techniques to strengthen muscles that have become weak due to damage and ageing.

 Pelvic Floor Exercises

 Pelvic floor muscle training may also be of use for men who have urge incontinence.
 Read More at Urge incontinence